Freedom of Information Order (Philippines): The FOI Portal

 The Electronic Freedom of Information (eFOI) website was launched on November 25, 2016.
 It is an online request platform open to the public that facilitates requests for data and information from various government agencies.

 The online Portal was initially limited to 15 government agencies in its beta phase, namely the PCOO, Philippine Statistics Authority (PSA), Department of Budget and Management (DBM), Department of Information and Communications Technology (DICT), Presidential Commission on Good Government (PCGG), National Archives of the Philippines (NAP), Department of Transportation (DOTr), Department of Finance (DOF), DOJ, Public Attorney's Office (PAO), Office of the Government Corporate Counsel (OGCC), OSG, Philippine National Police (PNP), Department of Health (DOH), and PhilHealth.

-As of January 2022, the eFOI website currently has around 92,359 requests for information lodged for 547 government agencies that are on board the portal.
+As of October 2023, the eFOI website currently has over 209 thousand requests for information lodged for 590 government agencies through the portal.

+Barriers to access

+Media watchdogs said that with the long list of exceptions covered by the Freedom of Information Order, access to information may have become more restricted.
+According to journalists and fact checking organizations, many documents remain inaccessible despite Duterte's Freedom of Information Order.
+For example, information about Duterte's health and his Statement of Assets, Liabilities and Net Worth have been withheld from the public.
+Records relating to the Philippine drug war have also been withheld, despite a Supreme Court order to the Office of the Solicitor General to release drug war records, as these "do not obviously involve state secrets affecting national security".

+On 17 March 2023, President Bongbong Marcos added more exceptions, including information relating to investigations into the stolen wealth of the Marcos family.

+In 2025, Irene Khan, United Nations Special Rapporteur on the promotion of the right to freedom of opinion and expression, said that the Freedom of Information Order lists "overly broad or vaguely framed exemptions", and suggests the passage of a law that would give civil society and mass media more access to information.